GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/passport.md

 The Gluu Server uses its [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) to enable social login.
 This script is included in our default distribution.
 Post-authentication, this script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.

 ## Prerequisites
-- A Gluu Server with Passport.js installed during setup ([Installation Instructions](../installation-guide/index.md))
+- A Gluu Server with Passport.js installed during setup ([Installation Instructions](../installation-guide/index.md));
-- [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) (Included in the default Gluu Server distribution)
+- [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) (included in the default Gluu Server distribution).

 ## Sequence Diagram